ShirleyxZhang/cs50_final/docs/IMPLEMENTATION.md

  - GA_HINT: Lookup the pebbleid in playerlist and send the message to that FA using sendto and the stored address of the FA in the FA struct.

-9) Send out updates every 45 seconds.
+9) Send out updates when requested.
 Send update to each FA by going to team list and looping through the FA list in each team struct and update info.
    Send this updated info, along with codedrop info to each FA in that team.
    Repeat for all teams.
 After, send information about the whole game to each GA by going through guidelist.

-10) End game and clean up memory appropriately and close socket when all codedrops have been neutralized, send the ending message to all the players by looping through playerlist and GA list.
+10) End game and clean up memory appropriately and close socket when all codedrops have been neutralized or the timer has run out, send the ending message to all the players by looping through playerlist and GA list.